zhaoyul/aposd-vs-clean-code/README.md

 then exit one level of loop, then check the variable and exit the next level.

-**DO YOU WANT TO LEAVE THIS IN?**
->Let's discuss this on Zoom; you seem to keep repeating your slurs without providing a reasonable explanation.

 **UB:**

 Good catch!
 I would have caught that too had I thought to profile the solution.
 You are right that separating the two loops added some unecessary iteration.
 I found a nice way to solve that problem without using the horrible `continue`.
 My updated version is now faster than yours!
 A million primes in 440ms as opposed to yours which takes 561ms.  ;-) Below are just the changes.